 I sometimes struggle with putting together full meals, so I thought I’d give you some inspiration.

-Our favorite sides for an E-meal (low fat) include:
+Our favorite sides for an E-meal (low fat on the Trim Healthy Mama plan) include:

 - mashed sweet potatoes (keep the butter low or it turns into a crossover – I shared the sweet potato recipe as a great healthy holiday option, where you’d be likely to cross over but maybe still want on-plan ingredients)